Ankle Replacement

 The problem is that there are more than 15 different designs on the market and there are differences between the implants available in the USA and Europe and so it is no wonder that a lot of confusion runs riot.

 The basic premise is that the tibia and talar bones of the ankle are resurfaced with metal components.
 In a two-component or fixed bearing implant, the plastic liner (made of high density polyethylene) is attached onto the tibial component so there are just two moving parts.
-In the USA this is the only implant allowed because the Food & Drug Administration have reservations about mobile bearing implants.
+In the USA this is the main implant allowed because the Food & Drug Administration have reservations about mobile bearing (or three part) implants.

 There are also three-component or mobile bearing implants where the plastic liner is not fixed but an independent third part of the ankle replacement so there are three moving parts.
 In order to have a market in the USA and Europe some manufacturers have launched a two and three component implant of the same type.
-Examples are the Vantage ankle or the Salto ankle replacement.
-In the USA the polyethylene is attached to the tibial component and in Europe it has a flat surface and is freely mobile.
+Examples are the Vantage or Hintegra ankles.
+One argument is that this allows patients in the USA and the rest of the world to have these implants.
+The counter argument is that the designer is not sure which is better, and is hedging their bets by making both types.

 Another important point is that all implants in the USA are meant to be cemented, where bone cement is used to join the metal components into the bone.
-However, it is important to bear in mind that almost all surgeons do not use bone cement, because this has been shown to have poor results and virtually all ankle replacements are designed to be used without bone cement.
-As a result, most ankle replacements performed in the USA are known as “off label” which is a very strange situation.
+However, it is important to bear in mind that almost all surgeons do not use bone cement, because this has been shown to have poor results and virtually all ankle replacements are designed to be used without bone cement, despite the FDA requiring that manufacturers recommend cement to be used.
+When an ankle replacement is performed in the USA, it might therefore be considered as “off label” which is a very strange situation.
 To get around this, some surgeons in the USA place a tiny amount of bone cement into the bone, to remain “on label” but this is not usually material to the fixation of the metal components which rely on bone integration for fixation.
 In Europe, this is less of an issue, as ankle replacement implants are recognised as being uncemented meaning that the surgeon does not need to use bone cement.

 Who is the best ankle surgeon?